thulab/DeepHash/README.md

 ### Pre-trained model

-You should manually download the model file of the Imagenet pre-tained AlexNet from [here](https://github.com/thuml/DeepHash/releases/download/v0/reference_pretrain.npy.zip) or from release page and unzip it to `/path/to/project/DeepHash/architecture/single_model/pretrained_model`.
+You should manually download the model file of the Imagenet pre-tained AlexNet from [here](https://github.com/thuml/DeepHash/releases/download/v0/reference_pretrain.npy.zip) or from release page and unzip it to `/path/to/project/DeepHash/architecture/pretrained_model`.

 Make sure the tree of `/path/to/project/DeepHash/architecture` looks like this:

 ```
-├── __init__.py
-├── multi_model
-│   └── __init__.py
-└── single_model
 ├── __init__.py
 ├── pretrained_model
        └── reference_pretrain.npy
 ```

 ### Training and Testing